manosrija-nasrin/box-office/README.md

 # Check it Out!
-The website is up and running at: https://manosrija-nasrin.github.io/box-office/#/ You can also use and install it as a Progreassive Web App!
+The website is up and running.
+You can also use and install it as a Progressive Web App!
 Isn't that cool?

 ## Status: Currently shelved.
 Some new functionalities would be added soon.